learn-co-curriculum/dsc-sampling-statistics-lab/README.md

     [('A', 'B'), ('A', 'C'), ('A', 'D'), ('A', 'E'), ('A', 'F'), ('B', 'C'), ('B', 'D'), ('B', 'E'), ('B', 'F'), ('C', 'D'), ('C', 'E'), ('C', 'F'), ('D', 'E'), ('D', 'F'), ('E', 'F')]

-Great.
-We can now generate any number of combinations from the population (try changing the value of n above).
-Next step in the process is to calculate the mean of all possible combinations and study whether these means differ from the population mean, and whether sample size has any effect towards estimating population mean.
+Great!
+We can now generate any number of combinations from the population (try changing the value of `n` above).
+The next step in the process is to calculate the mean of all possible combinations and study whether these means differ from the population mean, and whether sample size has any effect on estimating the population mean.

-Lets write a function which would include the code for generating combinations as above and also identifying mean for each sample.
+Lets write a function that would include the code for generating combinations as above and also for identifying the mean for each sample.

 ```python